ahonor/rundeck-vagrant/primary-secondary-failover/README.md

 * primary: http://localhost:14440
 * secondary: http://localhost:24440

+Login to either rundeck instance using user/pass: admin/admin

+### Shell Logins

+You can login into any VM via vagrant ssh.
+Eg:

+    vagrant ssh secondary

+Once logged in as vagrant, you can use sudo/su to change users.
+Here's how to change user to the rundeck login:

+    sudo su - rundeck

+You can also ssh to the rundeck VMs using user/password: rundeck/rundeck

 ## Operations

 The jobs used for synchronization and takeover are in a job group